dmidlo/histdata.com-tools/docs/observation-operator-contracts.md

 - exact evidence IDs; and
 - bounded feature/source provenance.

+For marked-Hawkes reconstruction, the supported point estimate and interval are consumed as three distinct operator scenarios rather than collapsed into seed-only dispersion.
+See [Observation-process uncertainty propagation](observation-process-uncertainty.md) for endpoint identity, worst-case admission, holdout calibration, and legacy replay rules.

 The implemented
 [`reverse-degradation-benchmark-contracts.md`](reverse-degradation-benchmark-contracts.md)
 layer owns the full experiment, splits, controls, and scorecards.
 This module